 One kitchen that comes to mind all began with the client wanting a bold shade of aquamarine somewhere in the space.
 The feel of such a strong color needed to work with the rest of the home so a black glaze was used to soften the intensity.
 But the real trick was staining the rest of the cabinetry a rich walnut brown.
 This solid neutral wood tone helps make the island color stand proud but keeps it from overwhelming everything else in the room.

-For 2009, yellow has emerged as a comfort color evoking old fashioned optimism and vitality.
+Yellow has emerged as a comfort color evoking old fashioned optimism and vitality.
 Expect to see all shades of yellow on walls, accents and appliances as well.
 Lavender purples are also making a strong design statement in small pops and even being used on the walls.
 Blues are still popular but are softening from the bolder versions of last year to more subtle shades mixing with some of the violets to appear softer.
-We are seeing blues, blue/grays, and green/grays on cabinetry, walls, and even countertops.
+We are seeing blues, blue/grays, and green/grays on cabinetry, walls, and even counter tops.

 Gray and gray/browns are becoming the standard neutral all over the home.
 Many more flooring options are coming in shades of gray from weathered gray wood flooring to gray tile and even natural stone heavier on the gray tones as opposed to the more common warm tan shades.
 All sorts of marble are showing up as countertops and flooring in the kitchen and even the bath.
 Everything from classic carrerra marble to stunning calcutta gold keep going strong and are appealing to homeowners who are choosing either modern or traditional style but prefer a soothing muted palette.